Vince326/BingeBot-remake/README.md

 # BingeBot-remake
-a simple but useful iOS app
+a simple but useful iOS app that allows you to select a tv show to watch based on the entries made by the user Helps making bingeing decions easier